Empowerment Politics: Left Wing, Right Wing, and Up Wing

 In a world where rich-poor and individual-social wealth and power divides have been growing for seventy years, greater individual political, economic, and digital empowerment, via evo devo goals and values, seems the best single word for the more adaptive futures we all seek.
 Greater individual self-determination, education, and empowerment, via exponential methods, and with must be a top strategy.
 We can also be sure that any misuse (unethical, nonempathic) of individual power will be countered by a social response, and a rollback of individual freedoms for many of us, at least at first.

 In the 20th century, the futurist F.M.
 Esfandiary, who later changed his name to FM-2030, as he expected 2030 to be a “magical” time of scientific, technological, and social change, wrote three small books that helped launch the transhumanist movement.
 These were Optimism One (1970), Up-Wingers (1973) and Telespheres (1977).
 These were incredibly optimistic and inspiring looks at the future of humanity.
 While many of FM’s views on democracy and social change seem naïve and utopian today, his core insight that S&T would be the greatest driver of new opportunities for humanity, including the eventual elimination of disease and death was correct, and no one to that point, to my knowledge, had put the argument as simply and powerfully as he did in those little books.

-Buddhism is a philosophy with many gifts, for example, reducing our cravings for external consumption and curbing our overgrown egos, by seeing how little we need and appreciating for what we have.
-But I find it not so helpful for other goals and values like innovation and immunity.
 Machiavellianism can teach us realistic things about power/money, but is seriously deficient in benevolence, freedom, or understanding.
 Quakers have a lot to offer on insight, empathy, and ethics (especially self-directedness), but their positions on immunity, security and the need for war in a still-violent world, I find naïve.
+Buddhism, with its focus on self-transcension, and curbing our egos, is a particularly values-centered community.
+But it is less helpful for striving with conflict-laden goals and values like innovation and sustainability.
+Any of these five goals may be most important, in different contexts.